-The George Segal Gallery facilitates several different kinds of educational and public programs.
+The George Segal Gallery has previously facilitated several different kinds of educational and public programs.

 Our 2019-2020 Programs